holmesal/lumpen-radio/README.md

 - [x] Audio stream does not automatically restart after some device interruptions (e.g. incoming call sent to voice mail)
 - [ ] Audio buffer out after 20 seconds of interrupted call time followed by 20 seconds of play
 - [ ] Play button does not function when disconnected from the Internet
+- [ ] App appears to buffer indefinitely if playing and Internet connection restarted
 - [x] Launch screen skews on iPad

 ## Credits